Monday, November 23, 2020

 “R-Right…” Sairek stammered, his blush deepening.
 He moved his left hand and fumbled to pinch the jewel to search inside of it for the flasks, then beginning to heat them up internally as he did.
 "W-Why is he acting so… ‘seductive’ right now, though…?”
 Sairek couldn’t help but wonder to himself.

-“I’m still probably three to five years away from growing horns, though...”
+“I’m still probably two to four years away from growing horns, though...”
 Cyial continued, still watching Sairek carefully, until a moment later, Sairek conjured two flasks for him which landed in his lap, each also already wrapped in a thin sheet of cloth.
 “Thank you, Sairek.”
 Cyial smiled sweetly, giving his leg one single firm squeeze with his hand, before reaching over to take both flasks in a hand each, standing up and making his way towards Varhi.

 “N-No... problem…?”
 Sairek replied unsure and cleared his throat quietly.
 He took a moment to readjust himself a little, the sitting position he had been in having now grown moderately uncomfortable.